 The alternate universe American counterpart to the Silver Case is the Smith Syndicate Incident, in which the Second Smith Syndicate, also called the Killer7, was temporarily wiped out.
 The killer is Emir Parkreiner, and he actually is the killer, unlike Uehara.
 Similar to the Silver Case, various contradictory narratives about the incident circulate.
 The FBI agent known as Jaco describes it in Report #20: “The ‘Smith Syndicate Incident’ is legendary, now.
 There are plenty of fictionalized accounts of it.
 And, as time has passed, we are now unsure exactly what is fact and what is fiction.
 By this point, even those who were there when it happened probably feel the same way.”
 This description also applies to the Silver Case.

 “The History of Killer7” dates the Smith Syndicate Incident to 1990, identifying the assassin as “an unknown woman” who singlehandedly destroyed the Killer7 in “a first-class resort hotel” in “southern France.”
 Jaco considers it obvious that the assassin is actually Emir.
-However, “The History of Killer7” also records an incident in 1955 in which “a serial murderer” killed the Union 7 at the Union Hotel and claiming this is when Emir died.
+However, “The History of Killer7” also records an incident in 1955 in which “a serial murderer” killed the Union 7 at the Union Hotel and claims this is when Emir died.
 But this is impossible because at least one member of the Union 7 remains alive in 2010.
-And in stark contrast, “Smile” clearly depicts Emir eliminating the Smith Syndicate in the Union Hotel in Philadelphia, Pennsylvania, presumably in 1991 (it is 2011, and Mills says the incident happened thirty years ago).
+And in stark contrast, “Smile” clearly depicts Emir eliminating the Smith Syndicate in the Union Hotel in Philadelphia, Pennsylvania, presumably in 1981 (it is 2011, and Mills says the incident happened thirty years ago).